-If you have any questions about making a claim for an ankle injury, or you’d like to find out whether you have a case, you can speak to us on 0800 234 6438 or fill your details in to one of our secure forms.
+If you have any questions about making a claim for an ankle injury, or you’d like to find out whether you have a case, you can speak to a trained legal adviser on 0800 234 6438 or fill your details in to one of the secure online forms on this page.

 The ankles take a lot of weight and force when you’re walking and running, this means they’re susceptible to damage – especially if they’re twisted too far out of their normal position.